beast-dev/beast-mcmc/trunk/release/common/README.txt

 BEAST is not a black-box into which you can put your data and expect an easily interpretable answer.
 It requires careful inspection of the output to check that it has performed correctly and usually will need tweaking, adjustment and a number of runs to get a valid answer.
-Sorry.

 ___________________________________________________________________________
 2) INSTALLING BEAST